 When Should You Settle?

 Your lawyer is the best party for determining if your case should settle or go to trial.
 Rarely do personal injury cases go to trial, but that does not mean if you settle you would not receive fair compensation.
 Your injury attorney advocates for proper compensation amounts with the insurance company, and they will fight to have the insurance company pay your medical costs, lost wages, and more.

-Often your Bowling Green injury lawyer will advise you to settle if the evidence is strong enough and the insurance company is participating actively in negotiations.
+Often your Bowling Green, KY personal injury lawyer will advise you to settle if the evidence is strong enough and the insurance company is participating actively in negotiations.
 Also, if the settlement value of your case is lower than the cost to go to trial, your Bowling Green injury attorney might advise for settlement.
 Otherwise, there would be no point in taking it to trial.

 How Does a Verdict Work?

 The verdict is a judgment or decision where a judge or jury decides on your civil case.
 Once your case goes to trial, the jury has the job of listening to the evidence and the story from each side.
 Then, the jury will evaluate the evidence to determine if the defendant is at fault.
 If they decide the defendant is at fault, they will then go through the process of determining fair compensation.